ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 | 4         | view-invoice    | PERMIT view ON invoice    |
 | 5         | approve-invoice | PERMIT approve ON invoice |
 | 6         | reject-invoice  | PERMIT reject ON invoice  |

+### 2.2 Definition of Actor Models

+-- to be defined --

 ### 2.3 Definition of Authorization Models